 Hiking the trails, singing by the campfire, playing games … all childhood camp fun.
 But this camp is not just for kids — it’s for people of all ages.
-Make connections, build friendships and experience nature together as a family — with other families — in an environment where diverse religious, spiritual and theological perspectives are welcomed and camp food is not only delicious — there are vegan, gluten-free and dairy-free options available.
+Make connections, build friendships and experience nature together as a family — with other families — in an environment where diverse religious, spiritual and theological perspectives are welcomed and celebrated.

-- With programs for children drawing upon the natural environment
+- Programs for children drawing upon the natural environment

 - Workshops for adults on spiritual practices